hoodiehq/hoodie-account-server/how-it-works.md

 can be defined, for example an email confirmation workflow.

-As no other properties from the `_users` docs will be exposed by `hoodie-server-account`’s API by default, you can securely store sensitive information like API keys, or password reset tokens.
+As no other properties from the `_users` docs will be exposed by `hoodie-account-server`’s API by default, you can securely store sensitive information like API keys, or password reset tokens.

 ### Account Profile